-Transit agencies must report financial data in a uniform manner in conformance with accrual accounting and the Uniform System of Accounts.
+Transit agencies must report financial data in a uniform manner in conformance with accrual accounting and the USOA.

 Under accrual accounting:

 - Agencies record revenues when they earn them regardless of whether they actually receive the revenue in the same fiscal year; and - Agencies record expenses as soon as they owe an entity regardless of if they actually pay the funds for the expense in the same fiscal year.